 Renting an Apartment After Bankruptcy

-Learn whether your bankruptcy will affect your ability to rent an apartment, and what you can do to lessen the impact.
+Understand how bankruptcy will impact your ability to rent an apartment, and explore ways to mitigate the effects.

 Finding Houses and Apartments That Accept Bankruptcies

-Here's a quick list of the things you can do to improve your chances of finding a house or apartment after bankruptcy.
-You'll find detailed explanations later in the article.
+Sometimes, you have to file for bankruptcy without securing housing, or you're forced to change locations shortly after bankruptcy.
+Here's a quick list of things you can do to improve your chances of finding a house or apartment after bankruptcy.

 • Find a private owner.
-An individual is likelier to listen to your unique situation and give you a chance than a corporate employee with marching orders.
+An individual is more likely to listen to your unique situation and give you a chance than a corporate employee with marching orders.

 • Present evidence of employment.
-The longer you've worked for your employer, the more stable you'll appear.
+The longer you've worked for your employer, the more stable you appear.

 • Provide proof of timely rent payments.
-For many landlords, this is the most important factor.
-Showing multiple years of timely payments is impressive, especially if it's to the same landlord.
+For many landlords, this is the most critical factor.
+Multiple years of timely payments, especially to the same landlord, are impressive.

-• Explain why filing for bankruptcy was responsible.
-If you were sick or experienced an unexpected event, let the landlord know.
+• Explain why filing for bankruptcy was necessary.
+Let the landlord know if you were sick or experienced an unexpected event.

 • Demonstrate you can afford the rent.
 Explaining that you have minimal debts and plenty of available income to pay rent can help.

 • Get references.
-Find people who will verify you're responsible.
+Find people who will verify that you're responsible.

 • Find a cosigner.
-Almost all landlords will rent to you if someone with good credit will sign the rental or lease contract.
+Almost all landlords will rent to you if a cosigner with good credit signs the rental or lease contract.
 The landlord will have two people to collect from if you don't pay.

 • Pay a larger deposit.
-Or, offer to pay for several months if possible.
+Offer to pay for several months if possible.

 If you aren't successful immediately, don't give up.
 Many people have used these techniques to find a house or apartment after filing for bankruptcy.